awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-data.rst

 4. Choose the link for your DynamoDB table.
 5. Choose the **Items** tab.

-You should be able to insert, edit and delete notes.
-The data on the server will be reflected almost immediately.
+When you  insert, edit or delete notes in the app, you should be able to see the data on the server reflect your actions almost immediately.

 Next Steps
 ----------